Frequently Asked Questions

 Who are the member Nations of Southern Dakelh Nation Alliance?

 Lhoosk’uz Dené Nation and Lhtako Dené Nation are the two member communities whose work is supported by Southern Dakelh Nation Alliance.

 What is Southern Dakelh Nation Alliance?

-Southern Dakelh Nation Alliance (SDNA) supports the direction and vision of the SDNA Chiefs of the three member communities as set out in the Strategic Plan by providing professional advice, strategic support, research, and information to support SDNA Chiefs with decision-making.
+Southern Dakelh Nation Alliance (SDNA) supports the direction and vision of the SDNA Chiefs of the two member communities as set out in the Strategic Plan by providing professional advice, strategic support, research, and information to support SDNA Chiefs with decision-making.
 The SDNA does not duplicate or take over the work initiated at the community level.
 The SDNA does not make decisions for SDNA Chiefs or the SDNA Member Nations.

 Why was the Southern Dakelh Nation Alliance formed?

 One of the early priorities for SDNA was to respond to the Nenqay Deni Accord, signed by the Province of British Columbia and Tsilhqot’in National Government in February 2016.
 As an alliance, SDNA opposes the accord and its encroachment on our territory, decision-making, and economic benefits.